imagej/imagej.github.io/_pages/tutorials/opencl-in-imagej.md

 categories: [tutorials]
 ---

-{% include warning-box content='This tutorial was written in 2010-11, and contains out-of-date or no-longer-accurate information.
+{% include notice icon="warning" content='This tutorial was written in 2010-11, and contains out-of-date or no-longer-accurate information.
 A potential alternative for using OpenCL in ImageJ is [CLIJ](/plugins/clij).' %}

 This tutorial is meant to help you leverage OpenCL from Java for use with ImageJ.